tomkowz/Swifternalization/README.md

 There is easy way to add you own expression to handle your specific case with Swifternalization.

+## Installation

+Pod is not created yet, will be soon.
+If you want to integrate it with your project just import files from *Swifternalization/Swifternalization* directory.

 ## Getting Started

 Configuration is simple.
 The one thing that Swifternalization needs to works is `NSBundle` where `Localizable.strings` are placed.